BROADSoftware/HADeploy/docsite/docs/index.md

 HADeploy is designed with a higly modular plugin architecture, thus allowing easy third party extension.

+### Application Removal

+As HADeploy knows about all the components of your application, it provides a REMOVAL mode, which restores the target cluster in its initial state.

 ### Open Source

 HADeploy is a fully open source project, under GNU General Public License.
+[Hosted on Github](https://github.com/BROADSoftware/hadeploy).